310mc/https-310mc.github.io-tl/source/_posts/feature_scout/at_your_service_master.md

 {% bubble Chiaki grin %}
 Don’t bury yourself in the blanket!
 Come on out, Himemiya!
 Let’s move our bodies to wake ourselves up!

-It’s time for “Unrivaled ☆ Meteorangers!”!![^2] Follow after me!
+It’s time for “The Unrivaled ☆ Meteorangers!”!![^2] Follow after me!
 {% endbubble %}

 <div class="msr-narration">